 Hygge is a Danish term used to describe a quality of cosiness that creates a feeling of relaxation, contentment, indulgence and gratitude.
 Pronounced “hoo-guh,” the concept of hygge is about being kind to yourself, says Meik Wiking, CEO of The Happiness Research Institute.
 Hyggeligt activities include practices that help you appreciate the present moment like reading, baking, listening to music or watching tv.
 This self-care practice can also have major health benefits when spent with others as social activities and gratitude for your relationships can help reduce stress and depression.

+Many people also experience financial stress ahead of the holiday season in the winter.
+Here are some ways you can cope if you are experiencing mental health issues because of your finances.
 Whatever the season may be, we believe it is important for you to take care of your mental health.
 For more information and tips, discover six more ways to improve your mental health.